kraken-tech/django-pg-migration-tools/docs/usage/operations.rst

       DEFERRABLE INITIALLY DEFERRED
       NOT VALID;

-      -- This query will take a ShareUpdateExclusive lock on the foo table does -- not block reads nor writes), and a RowShare lock on the bar table -- (does not block reads nor writes).
+      -- This query will take a ShareUpdateExclusive lock on the foo table -- (does not block reads nor writes), and a RowShare lock on the bar -- table (does not block reads nor writes).
       ALTER TABLE foo VALIDATE CONSTRAINT fk_post_bar;

     **NOTE**: Additional queries that are triggered by this operation to